AdaCompNUS/context-pomdp/README.md

     * policy_value_network.py: The neural network architectures for the policy and the value network.
     * train.py: Script for training the neural networks using the processed dataset in hdf5 (.h5) format;
     * test.py: Script for using the learned neural network to directly drive a car in the simulator.
+The repository also contains two utility folders:
+* __setup__: Bash scripts for setting up the environment.
+* __scripts__: Scripts for performing driving in simulators.
+Main files include:
+   * run_data_collection.py: launch the simulator and driving algorithms for data collection or evaluation purposes.
+One can use the following modes to be set via the `--basedline` argument:
+      * imitation: drive a car directly using a trained policy network.
+      * pomdp: drive a car using Decoupled-Action POMDP and Hybrid A*.
+      * joint_pomdp: drive a car using Joint-Action POMDP.
+      * lets-drive: drive a car using guided belief tree search.
+      Here only joint_pomdp has been fully migrated to SUMMIT.
 ## 1. Setup
 ### 1.1 Pre-requisites
 1. Install [CUDA 10.0](https://developer.nvidia.com/cuda-10.0-download-archive) (Note: you need to follow the [official guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for a successful installation.)